Effective as of 8 June 2022

 |To establish, exercise, or defend legal claims.||

 |To process your payment.||

-|To detect fraud, including fraudulent payments and fraudulent use of the Spotify Service.||
+|To detect and prevent fraud.
+For example, fraudulent payments and fraudulent use of the Spotify Service.||

-|To conduct research, contests, surveys, and sweepstakes.||
+|To conduct research and surveys.||

-We have set out the categories of recipients of the personal data collected or generated through your use of the Spotify Service.
+This section sets out the categories of recipients of the personal data collected or generated through your use of the Spotify Service.

 Publicly available information

-The following personal data will always be publicly available on the Spotify Service: your name and/or username, profile picture, who you follow and who follows you on the Spotify Service, your recently played artists, and your public playlists.
+The following personal data will always be publicly available on the Spotify Service:

 Personal data you may choose to share

-|Support community||When you register for a Spotify Support Account on the Spotify Support Community, we will ask you to create a specific Spotify Support Community username.
-This will be publicly displayed to anyone who accesses the Spotify Support Community along with any questions or comments you post.|
+||To enable you to use the Spotify Support Community service.When you register for an account on the Spotify Support Community, we’ll ask you to create a profile name.
+This will be publicly displayed to anyone who uses the Spotify Support Community.
+We’ll also display any questions or comments you post.|

 Information we may share